How to Host Thanksgiving on a Budget

 4. Throw a potluck style Thanksgiving party.

 This type of party is also a great way to get a taste of your guests’ signature family holiday dishes – resulting in an eclectic dinner that’s more fun and personal for all attendees.
-If you need ideas on how to throw a Thanksgiving potluck, head to SignUp Genius.
-The site can help you email invites and let people sign up for what they want to bring.

 Don’t let the cost of Thanksgiving stop you from enjoying time spent with friends and family.
 Follow these simple steps to have a holiday to remember that’s still within your budget.
 It’s just one more little thing to be thankful for this year.

-Thank you to Erin for your guest post today.
 Do you have any frugal ideas for hosting Thanksgiving on a budget?
 Send me a comment to share with the community.